SarielMa/Arabic_transcribe_deidentify/README.md

 ```
 You can then select arabic_proj_2025 inside Jupyter.

+# 2. Run the script

-## 1.5 modify the input audio path in transcribe.py, then
+## 2.1 modify the input audio path in transcribe.py, then

 ```bash
 python transcribe.py
 ```
-### 1.5.1 if the audio is too long, use the chunk version
+### 2.1.1 if the audio is too long, use the chunk version

 ```bash
 python transcribe_chunk.py
 ```

-## 1.6 modify the input text path of deidentify.py, then
+## 2.2 modify the input text path of deidentify.py, then

 ```bash
 python deidentify.py